HubSpot/recruiting-agency-graphql-theme/README.md

 Throughout this process, we’ll touch on a number of aspects of the HubSpot platform, such as: CRM Custom Objects, Workflows, Forms, Custom Modules, GraphQL Data Queries, Lists, Memberships, and more.

-The source code for the theme and schemas are in this GitHub repository: https://github.com/HubSpot/sample-graphql-theme

 Let’s get started!

 ## Step 1: Create CRM Custom Objects

 The first thing you’ll need to do is install the HubSpot CLI tools.
-This will make development much easier by allowing you to use the IDE you feel most comfortable with.
+This will make development much easier by allowing you to use the IDE you feel most comfortable with, as well as assist in creating CRM custom objects and seeding data.
 To install the CLI tools, follow the instructions here: https://developers.hubspot.com/docs/cms/developer-reference/local-development-cli#install

 Once you have the CLI tools installed, clone the repository into a folder on your local file system.
 Then, navigate to that directory and run `hs init` to configure your project.